Cooroy BESS

 The proposed development will occupy a relatively compact footprint and will be set back from the site boundary on Cooroy Mountain Road, minimising visual impact to surrounding areas and the local community.

-Over the coming months, we will be engaging with key stakeholders, Traditional Owners and the local community as we pursue a Ministerial Infrastructure Designation (MID) and conduct technical investigations to progress the development.
+Over the coming months, we will be engaging with key stakeholders, Traditional Owners and the local community as we pursue a Development Application (DA) and conduct technical investigations to progress the development.

 Your feedback will be important in shaping the project and we are dedicated to working with the local community and key stakeholders to develop meaningful community benefits that directly enhance the community’s well-being, sustainability and resilience.